-Prior to joining the KGI School of Pharmacy and Health Sciences, Dr. Shah served as an associate professor in the Department of Pharmaceutical Sciences of South University School of Pharmacy (SUSOP).
+Prior to joining the KGI School of Pharmacy and Health Sciences in March 2013, Dr. Shah served as an associate professor in the Department of Pharmaceutical Sciences of South University School of Pharmacy (SUSOP).
 He received several awards related to teaching effectiveness at SUSOP and played key roles on the Assessment, Curriculum, Technology, and Admissions committees.

 His research in the area of chemical biology has been published in top journals such as Angewandte Chemie, Journal of the American Chemical Society, Nature Protocols, and Nucleic Acids Research.
 His current research interests include the development of a novel siRNA delivery system that allows selective activation of RNAi in cancer cells and the study of metabolism-based drug-drug interactions.

 Dr. Shah earned a BS in pharmacy from North Gujarat University, a PhD in pharmaceutical sciences from the University of Missouri-Kansas City (UMKC), and an MBA from South University.
 He received post-doctoral training at the Massachusetts Institute of Technology (MIT).
 Dr. Shah is a licensed pharmacist in the states of Georgia and Washington and has worked as a PRN pharmacist and pharmacist-in-charge at Rite Aid Pharmacy and HealthQwest Clinic, respectively.
 He is a member of the American Association of Colleges of Pharmacy, Phi Lambda Sigma Pharmacy Leadership Society and the Rho Chi Academic Honor Society in Pharmacy.